funcompbio/assignment-3/README.md

 first version available is posterior to the deadline, then the mark of the assignment will have a penalty.

-To complete your submission (see rubric below) please agree with the following academic integrity statement by placing the letter `X` between the squared
+To complete your submission (see rubric below) please **agree to the following academic integrity statement** by placing the letter `X` between the squared brackets preceding the statment:
-brackets:

-- [X] The work here submitted as been entirely developed by myself, is the result of my own work.
+- [] The work here submitted as been entirely developed by myself and is the result of my own work.

 ## Description